 I introduced it to my daughter in the middle of 9 months.
 It is mild, light and its active cultures aids in digestion.
 Yogurt is an extra source of calcium and protein too.
 It can be served as is or can be mixed with baby cereal or fresh fruits.
 It is a good breakfast option.

 While starting with dairy, it’s always important to first check with your pediatrician.
 If the baby has milk allergy it’s better to hold it back.
-Start with plain, full fat yogurt.
+Start with plain, full-fat yogurt.
 Babies need calories from fat at this age.
-You can sweeten it through fresh fruits, but definitely avoid any additives or sweeteners.
+You can sweeten it with fresh fruits but definitely, avoid any additives or sweeteners.
 And follow the “3-day” rule during the first introduction.
 Look for any allergic reaction, and if there is any then stop at once and try again after few weeks or talk to your pediatrician.